 The next player then takes a turn and play continues around the table until all of the equations have been solved.

-Some spiders may end up with more or less than 8 legs, but we know that this addition game is for fun and not meant to necessarily be a correct representation of a spider.
+Some spiders may end up with more or less than 8 legs.
+But we know that this game is for fun and not meant to be a correct representation of a spider.
 It definitely gets kids excited about math and makes addition more engaging!

 If you have time left over, then just let the kids have fun making their own silly spiders using lots of legs and googly eyes.
 They will have a blast!